 Introductions

 - Australian Legendary Tales, collected by Mrs. K. Langloh Parker (Catherine Somerville Parker [Elsewhere listed as Katie]) Introduction by Andrew Lang.
-(London: David Nutt, 1896).
+(London: David Nutt, 1896, as part of the series “Fairy Tales of the British Empire” (Sulway 376).
 See WorldCat.
+Nike Sulway’s “Magical Migrations: Australian Fairy Tale Traditions and Practices” in The Routledge Companion to Australian Literature, has brief but interesting commentary on Parker, the Langs, and the Brown Fairy Book (375–76).

 - The Natives of Sarawak and British North Borneo.
 Preface by Andrew Lang.
 (London: Truslove and Hanson, two volumes, 1896).
 See WorldCat.